-Every craftsperson wants to showcase and sell their creations to a niche group of people that love unique stuff.
-The same holds true for people that like to buy unique things either for self or as gifts.
-Then we also have sellers and buyers for vintage and other rare things.
+Every craftsperson wants to showcase and sell their creations to a niche group of people who love unique stuff.
+The same holds true for people who like to buy unique things either for themselves or as gifts.
+Then, we also have sellers and buyers for vintage and other rare things.

 For such persons, Etsy provides the best meeting point.
-Because Etsy is a marketplace where people can sell and buy unique, rare antique and vintage things as well as handcrafted products.
-And get the money they deserve for such stuff.
+Etsy is a marketplace where people can sell and buy unique, rare antique and vintage things as well as handcrafted products and get the money they deserve for such stuff.

 Therefore, let’s understand a little more about Etsy.

 The best description of Etsy comes from the company’s own website.
 It says: “Etsy is a global marketplace for creative goods.
 It is home to a universe of special, extraordinary items, from handcrafted pieces to vintage treasures.”

 Etsy is indeed unique.
 It has over 2.5 million sellers and caters to 39.4 million buyers from 200 countries, says European statistics portal Statista.com.